AlexandruBurlacu/alexandruburlacu.github.io/_posts/2023-01-12-mlops-for-independent-research.md

 - During fine-tuning, track loss, top-1 and top-5 accuracy on both training and validation splits
 - During pre-training, only track loss
 - No need to track data because I use standard datasets like CIFAR100 or STL10
-- Based on my previous experience, working with nested runs is a pain, so I don't use those
+- Based on my previous experience, I find it quite annoying working with nested runs, so I don't use those
-- I created a new experiment on qualitative/untracked change (a different dataset, changed pre-processing code, a different SSL method)
+- I created a new experiment on qualitative/untracked change (a different dataset, changed pre-processing code, a different SSL pre-training method)

 Some of it is also explained in detail in that same article referenced above ([here it is]({{ site.url }}/posts/2022-11-22-mlops-fable), for your convenience), in the `The takeaways > Experiment tracking` part.